jimniels/blog/src/client/posts/2021-11-22-a-web-thanksgiving.md

 But hey, being grateful one time is better than no times #amirite?

-But seriously, in the spirit of Thanksgiving I wanted to take a moment to fire off a quick post listing all the things I’m grateful for—however cliche.
+But seriously, in the spirit of Thanksgiving I wanted to take a moment to fire off a quick post listing the things I’m grateful for—however cliche—that pop into my head as a I set a timer to write.

 So, with that said, here’s a quick list of things (and by extension people, since it’s _people_ who make the things) I’m grateful for: